 Providing support to the judicial administration in Loudoun County serves the residents in ensuring legal processes are timely and efficient.
-Resources in this theme include a chief of staff for the Circuit Court, which will allow for better organization of administrative operations and managerial oversight, and a courtroom supervisor for the Clerk of the Circuit Court, which will make courtroom assignments and supervisory duties.
+Resources in this theme include a recording clerk for the Clerk of the Circuit Court due to the increased workload in notary oaths, marriage licenses, and land records recordings.